ubunatic/ubuntatic-dotfiles/README.md

     $ git clone https://github.com/ubunatic/dotfiles.git

-Install symlinks to dotfiles
+Install symlinks to dotfiles and create copy-once files

     $ install.sh

+Copy-once files are currently `.profile` and `.vimplugins`.
+They are supposed to be heavily customized and different on each host, thus we do not want their changes to seen in git.

-Install and update existing files (creates backups as FILENAME~)
+Install and update links (creates backups as FILENAME~).
+Copy-once files are not updated.

     $ install.sh --force

-Install and update and remove all backup files
+Install, update, copy, and remove all backup files

-    $ install.sh --clean
+    $ install.sh --force --clean

-Install or update includig additional links to `.profile` and `.ctags`
+Install symlinks, includig links to copy-once files

-    $ install.sh --clean --all
+    $ install.sh --all

+Note that using `--force` and thus `--force --all` will overwrite any existing file if it is not a symlink pointing to the correct target.
+Be careful not to overwrite you data!

 Shellib
 =======